lambdapro/mcp-perfecto-appium-converter/README.md

 #### File Conversion
 ```
-I've uploaded a Perfecto test file called PerfectoTest.java.
+I've uploaded a Perfecto test file.
 Please convert it to Appium code for Android.
 ```

 #### Learning About Differences